 Trawling through Britannica on https://www.britannica.com/biography/Boris-Johnson it lists all the many jobs Boris has had, including being fired.
 I can see him making an announcement shortly that he is off to pastures new., as he has already made it clear that he needs more money.

-The Queen – yes, when she addresses the Nation, she speaks sense and manages to hit the nail on the head every time.
-And, she definitely leads by example.
-Another clear speaker to watch is Jonathan Van Tam, the Deputy Chief Medical Officer, who always gives good advice on TV.
-As an ex-journalist, early on during the first Lockdown, I was fascinated one evening to see ITV throw the rule books out the window when Van Tam was on, during a prime slot on the 6 o’clock ITV News around 6.15.
+When the Queen addresses the Nation, she speaks sense and manages to hit the nail on the head every time.
+And, she definitely leads by example, so Boris could learn a thing or two from her.
+Another clear speaker to watch is Jonathan Van Tam, the ex-Deputy Chief Medical Officer, who always gave good advice on TV.
+As an ex-journalist, early on during the first Lockdown, I was fascinated one evening to see ITV throw the rule books out the window when Van Tam was on during a prime slot on the 6 o’clock ITV News.

 What he was saying was clear, lucid and sensible.
 That night he was on a roll, and as the cameras turned, I watched as ITV let him speak on and on, instead of cutting him off for other news items, until almost the finish at 7 pm.
 I’ve never known a speaker to be given over half an hour on a News programme, but he was speaking honestly and knew his subject; definitely what the public wanted to hear.